ssfsx17/ffpnp/Jobs/Archer.md

 ### Archery T5

-Burial (2 AP) (single) - Attack, and attempt to instantly destroy undead.
+Burial (2 AP) (single) - Attack, and if the target is undead then attempt to instantly destroy it.

 Charge Shot 5 (10 AP) (single) - Attack with +100 Agility.